aniraldaCdev/aniraldaCdev/README.md

 ### 🚀 About Me

 I'm a passionate student of Computer Science based in Angola.
 Currently diving deep into Flutter, Dart, APIs, OOP, and Data Structures.
-I love building apps and dream of creating solutions that impact Africa — and the world!
+I love building apps and dream of creating solutions that impact the world!

 ---